Mike Evans Player Prop Bets for NFL Week 18 | Tampa Bay vs. Carolina 1/9/2022

 - This week Evans will face the NFL's second-ranked pass defense (202.1 yards allowed per game).

-- The Panthers have allowed 23 touchdowns through the air (1.4 per game).
-They are 10th in the league in that category.
+- The Panthers have allowed 23 passing TDs this season (1.4 per game), ranking them 10th among NFL defenses.

 Recent Performances

-- Against the Jets last week, Evans was targeted seven times and racked up 47 yards on four receptions while scoring one touchdown.
+- In last week's outing against the Jets, Evans was targeted seven times, totaling 47 yards on four receptions while scoring one touchdown.

-- Evans hauled in 61 yards (on five catches) with one touchdown during his last three games.
-He was targeted eight times, and averaged 20.3 yards per game.
+- Evans has also tacked on five grabs for 61 yards and one touchdown over his last three games.
+He was targeted eight times and averaged 20.3 receiving yards per game.

 Evans' Tampa Bay Teammates